 Ingredient Notes & Substitutions

-Noodles - Elbow macaroni noodles or any type of pasta you have works here.
+- Noodles – Elbow macaroni or any type of pasta you have works here.
 Gluten-free or whole-wheat pasta can easily be used instead.

-Vegan Cheese - Vegan cheddar shreds add a tasty, cheesy texture to this easy goulash.
-I like to use Daiya plant-based cheese here because of its flavor and how easily it melts.
+- Vegan Cheese – Vegan cheddar shreds add a tasty, cheesy texture to this easy goulash.
+I like to use Violife brand here because of its delicious flavor and how easily it melts.

-Add the Pasta - Toss in the uncooked pasta, stir it into the mixture, and cover the pot.
+Toss in the uncooked pasta, stir it into the mixture, and cover the pot.
 Revisit the goulash every so often to give it a good stir.
-Cook for 15 minutes or until the pasta is tender.
+Cook it for 15 minutes or until the pasta is tender.

 Recipe Variation Ideas